 - Hard money is flexible.
 Lenders of hard money do not use regular underwriting.
 They look at each loan deal on an individual basis.
 You may be able to change the schedule to repay the loan.
 Most of these lenders are small companies, not huge financial institutions, so there may be more room to negotiate than on other loans.

 - Approval is easier.
 The collateral you are borrowing on is the most important factor in a hard money loan for bad credit.
 If you are purchasing an investment property, you will receive as much as the property is worth.
 Many hard money lenders do not even care if you have a foreclosure or bankruptcy on your record.

 For a person with poor credit who wants to buy their own home, a hard money loan might make sense in some situations.
-You need to remember that a hard money loan is expensive; you may pay a 15% interest rate.
+You need to remember that a hard money loan for people with bad credit can be expensive; in fact you could be asked to pay a interest rate ranging fro 6% to 15%.
 However, if you really need to buy a particular home immediately and will lose it if you wait, getting a hard money loan for a short time may make sense.